dmbarbour/glas/docs/GrammarLogicProg.md

 A static assertions is a computation that should return 'true'.
 In context of grammar-logic, assertions can be modeled as methods where the system searches for an input that leads to computing a valid outcome.
 This is very expressive, capable of representing searches, negative assertions, and individual tests.

-I propose to express assertions as normal definitions with simple namespace conventions.
+We could support assertions as a conventional use of annotations or namespaces

         anno/foo/assert/basic-test = ...
         assert/foo-bar-integration = ...